Places We've Never Been

-Places We've Never Been is an album by saxophonist Bunky Green recorded in New York and released by the Vanguard label in 1979.
+Places We've Never Been is an album by saxophonist Bunky Green.
+It was recorded in New York and released by the Vanguard label in 1979.

 Reception

 AllMusic reviewer Scott Yanow stated: "The strongest of Bunky Green's three Vanguard LPs of the mid- to late 1970s, this set finds him exploring six of his challenging yet fairly accessible originals.
 Green's appealing tone and adventurous style work well with the impressive all-star group, and he is in heard in prime form throughout the post-bop release".

 Track listing

 All compositions by Bunky Green, except where indicated.